v2sCollections/City-of-Dreams/README.md

 ## ![](https://s11.gifyu.com/images/Cyberware.png)  Features

->
+> High Tech-Low Life.
+Choose your style choom.

 <details><summary>CLICK FOR MORE DETAILS</summary>
-- &#x20;Hundreds of pieces of cyberware were added to the atelier store.
+- Hundreds of pieces of cyberware were added to the atelier store.
-- Custom Arasaka cyberware includes Berserk, Sandevistans, and Cyberdecks.
 - All Quickhacks and Talent shards have been added to the Atelier shop.
 - You can purchase cyberware that enables the ability to toggle a night vision mode.
 - You can now hack NPCs with Cyberpsychosis, Suicide, System Reset, and Detonate Grenade.
-- Cybernetic eyes allow you to zoom in while aiming.
 </details>

 ***